Last updated on August 9, 2021 by Liza Hawkins

-Whether you’re part of a CSA, visiting farmers’ markets or shopping at the regular grocery store, learn how to eat seasonally in Maryland with these tips from my brother-in-law, Shawn!
+Whether you’re part of a CSA, visiting farmers’ markets or shopping at the regular grocery store, eating locally and seasonally in Maryland is simple with these tips from my brother-in-law, Shawn!

 Finding ways to eat locally and seasonally has increasingly becoming a priority for discerning eaters.